sekoyo/lightgrid/NOTES.md

 ### Docs

+- Code snippet component which can have multi tabs for each framework
+- Demo component which can have multi tabs for each framework
 - Can we consume TS Props in docs?
+Perhaps by compiling to JSON?
 - Add JSDocs to types
 - Legal page
+- Lazily load iframe demos based on visibility

 ### Post MVP

+- Include instructions to use from CDN
 - Row resizing
 - Pasting tabular data into multiple selected cells
 - Allow user to programmatically scroll to a row/col